Brazilian Tax Amnesty Program Temporarily Mitigates Unfavorable Change to Tax Proceedings

 Tax Litigation Reduction Program

 The program contemplates a reduction of up to 100% of penalties and fines applied on tax debts of taxpayers that are in the midst of administrative proceedings who choose to adhere to the program.
 Those debts that are assessed as being not recoverable or difficult to recover would be entitled to a maximum reduction in penalties and interest, subject to certain caps on the maximum overall reduction.
+Tax debts subject to administrative proceedings that have been pending for more than 10 years are considered to be debts that are difficult to recover.
 Those caps are based on the time frame in which the payment is made and whether tax losses are used to pay the credits.
 Regarding those debts considered not recoverable or difficult to recover, at least 30% of their total value (after the discount) must be paid in cash.
 Regarding those tax debts that are assessed by the RF to be of medium or high prospect for recovery, at least 48% of their total value must be paid in cash.
 In such cases of medium or high prospect for recovery, there is no discount on the tax debt itself; the only benefit available is the use of tax losses to make payment.
 Further conditions apply depending on what time period for payment is elected and whether tax losses are used.
 The RF has been mailing letters to taxpayers with pending administrative tax proceedings with the authority's assessment on each such taxpayer's ability to pay, which should give taxpayers an idea of whether the tax authorities will grant a discount in the payment of interest and penalties in the case.

 Experience of taxpayers so far suggests that a decision by the RF would be rendered within a matter of weeks after submitting an application.
 In any case, the RF's decision will be final unless the taxpayer chooses to take the dispute to courts, but given the discretion that is granted to the tax authorities, it is unlikely that any court would review the assessment.
 Brazilian jurisprudence has recently indicated that any forgiveness under a tax amnesty program is deemed a taxable gain, but in connection with the new tax amnesty, the government has clarified that the interest and penalties forgiven would not be treated as a taxable gain.